5 Ways To Make Music Without Instruments Thursday December 2 2021, 1:05 AM

 Singing live will often require multiple voices if you want to pull off a great performance, but you can also use voice recording programs or DAWs (digital audio workstations) to record yourself in layers.

-Use MIDI Instruments
+Use MIDI And Virtual Instruments

 Many DAWs like Protools and Garageband have built-in digital instruments that you can use in live performances and recordings.